MUnique/OpenMU/README.md

 ## Gameplay differences to the original server ##
 This project doesn't have the goal to copy the original MU Online server behavior to 100 %.
-This is not entirely possible, because the original server is written in another programming language and has a complete different architecture.
+This is not entirely possible, because the original server is written in another programming language and has a completely different architecture.
-With some points we make our live easier in this project, with other points we try to improve the gameplay.
+With some points we make our life easier in this project, with other points we try to improve the gameplay.

 ### Calculations ###
 The calculations of attribute values (like character damage decrement etc.) is done with 32 bit float numbers and without rounding off, like the original server does at some places.